 - Using a tape measure, measure around the wrist (and ankles, if desired) leaving enough space for comfort as well as the sweatsuit cuffs, which can be tucked under the cuff ruffle.

-- Add 1 inch to each end to allow for the amount that will be turned under.
+- Add one inch to each end to allow for the amount that will be turned under.

-- Cut the ribbon to the desired length and mark 1 inch from each end.
+- Cut the ribbon to the desired length and mark one inch from each end.

 Now you will want to determine how wide you want the ruffle.
-In most cases, the ruffle will be 2 to 4 inches wide.
-A 2-inch ruffle will be ideal for a small child, while a 4-inch ruffle will be ideal for an adult clown.
+In most cases, the ruffle will be two to four inches wide.
+A two-inch ruffle will be ideal for a small child, while a four-inch ruffle will be ideal for an adult clown.
 Experiment with your tape measures to find the desired width.